rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 Now, let's look at a few basic, easy to avoid compute mistakes.
 ### A few basic compute mistakes
-- use `FMA` instead of `+, *`:
+- Use `FMA` instead of `+, *`:
     - a FP32/FP64 `FMA` is the same cost as a single addition or a single multiplication.
 So try to fuse them !
-Note: `nvcc` is probably already doing some of that operation.
+Note: You can tell `nvcc` to do the fusing for you using the compile option `--fmad`.
 - Avoid `/`:
     - Divisions are expensive, and probably rely on some kind of iterative process, requiring several `FMA`'s.
 Try refactoring your math to minimize them, and if you spot that your kernel involves several divisions by the same number, compute the inverse once `double inverse = 1.0/number`, and multiply by `inverse` instead.
 - Do not accidentally use doubles: